-Researchers have channeled a tremendous amount of energy toward the creation of a safe, sustainable, and effective manufacturing environment; hence the need to pay attention to machining.
-Cutting fluids are important materials that could be used to achieve optimal surface finishes.
-Machinists simply take advantage of an abundant supply of coolants to achieve speedy cooling and lubricating effect as well as quick removal of chips.
+Researchers have channeled a tremendous amount of energy toward the creation of a safe, sustainable, and effective manufacturing environment; especially for cutting, corrosion control, and machining (Eterigho-Ikelegbe et al., 2021; Medupin et al., 2023).
+Cutting fluids are important materials that could be used to achieve optimal surface finishes during machining operations.
+Machinists simply take advantage of an abundant supply of coolants to achieve speedy cooling and lubricating effect as well as a quick removal of chips.
 However, the need for a high volume of cutting fluids and additional peripheral equipment becomes a huge worry (Madanchi et al., 2019).

-Significant effort has been made by scientists in recent times to explore nanofluids and their potential lubricating potential.
-Singh et al. (2017) defined lubrication as the process by which wear of either or both the surfaces or parts in relative movement to each other is reduced by the abrupt and deliberate introduction of lubricants between the surfaces to remove the pressure generated during the opposing movement.
+Significant effort has been made by scientists in recent times to explore nanofluids and their prospective lubricating potential.
+Singh et al. (2017) defined lubrication as the process by which wear of either or both surfaces or parts in relative movement to each other is reduced by the abrupt and deliberate introduction of lubricants between the surfaces to remove the pressure generated during the opposing movement.
 The main objectives of the lubrication were to reduce wear and tear, as well as heat generated due to friction, thereby protecting surfaces against corrosion.
-Bio-lubricants have been identified as an excellent substitute for synthetic lubricants in the machining of heat-resistive superalloys because they offer the most sustainable mode of machining for both micro and nano-fluids (Sen et al., 2020; Venkatesh et al., 2018).
+Bio-lubricants have been identified as an excellent substitute for synthetic lubricants in the machining of heatresistive superalloys because they offer the most sustainable mode of machining for both micro and nano-fluids (Sen et al., 2020; Venkatesh et al., 2018).
 However, of all the lubrication approaches, nano-lubrication has emerged as one of the most sustainable, renewable, and energy-efficient lubrication strategies in machining processes (Zadafiya et al., 2021; Huang et al., 2017; Pal et al., 2021).
 Different variables, including production time, cost, and energy consumption, are minimized by the use of appropriate cutting fluids (Agapiou, 2018).

 While machining quality is said to depend on the speed of cutting, feed rate, properties of materials being cut, and the choice of appropriate cutting fluids also affects the quality of finished surfaces (Rapeti et al., 2016).
 According to Venkatesh et al (Venkatesh et al., 2018) cutting fluids are effective coolants meant to convey heat away from the tool/workpiece interface during machining.
-Common coolants (water, mineral oil, synthetic oil, vegetable oil, etc) are used as base oils and perform the same functions.
-However, they are ineffective in their raw state because of chemical imbalances and could facilitate the corrosion process (Pimenov et a., 2021).
+Common coolants (water, mineral oil, synthetic oil, vegetable oil, etc) are used as base oils to perform the same functions.
+However, they are ineffective in their raw state because of chemical imbalances, and could facilitate the corrosion process (Pimenov et a., 2021).
 Therefore, nanoparticles-laden base oils are currently investigated to address issues around quick heat removal from the interface between tool and workpiece by leveraging the large surface areas of nanoparticles (NPs).